damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 Digital certificates are applicable to your [GitLab Pages][pages] project only when you use a **custom domain**, as all standard `https://namespace.gitlab.io` urls are secure by default.

 With GitLab Pages we can host our static website, use custom domains (and aliases), and secure our domains with SSL/TLS certificates **for free**.
 Cost zero, no credit card, no hidden fees!
 This is detailed in the tutorial "[Hosting on GitLab.com with GitLab Pages][gitlab-post-pages]".
-Also, you can read their [quick start guide][pages], and their [documentation][pages-doc].
+Also, you can read the [quick start guide][pages], and the [documentation][pages-doc] for GitLab Pages.

 GitLab Pages supports [PEM] certificates issued by any [CA][wiki-ca], though we need to make sure that the certificate is compatible with [NGINX], the server [where GitLab runs on][gitlab-nginx]. <!-- AXIL is that correct?
-All GitLab instances run on Nginx?  -->
+All GitLab instances (GitLab.com and GitLab EE) run on Nginx?  -->

 StartCom certificates are retrievable from their [User Interface (UI)][startssl], where you have access to your own information, certificates requests, expiration dates, etc.